Leave Kukah alone, he's speaking for the masses, APC Chieftain tells Presidency - New Telegraph

 A chieftain of the All Progressives Congress (APC) in Niger State, Comrade Jonathan Vatsa has challenged the Presidency over its reactions to Bishop Mathew Kukah saying “leave him alone, he is speaking the minds of the Nigerian masses that voted in President Muhammadu Buhari into power.”

-Vatsa, while responding to a statement by the Presidency through the president’s Spokesperson, Garba Shehu on Tuesday, said: “The cleric is speaking for the people, even though you don’t like him, take his advice.”
+Vatsa, while responding to a statement by the Presidency through the president’s Spokesperson, Garba Shehu, said: “The Cleric is speaking for the people, even though you don’t like him, take his advice.”

-The former Publicity Secretary of the APC in Niger State added: “You might not like the messenger but take his useful message if you mean well for the country.”
+Speaking yesterday, the former Publicity Secretary of comthe APC in Niger State added: “You might not like the messenger but take his useful message if you mean well for the country.”

 It should be recalled that the Presidency had on Monday accused the Catholic cleric of harbouring hatred for the Buhari administration and using his pulpit to play politics.